Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 strings Lost_in_the_dark.efi > Lost_in_the_dark.strings
 ```

 Reviewing the `Lost_in_the_dark.strings` file revealed several interesting entries, including various UEFI status codes (e.g., "Success", "Invalid Parameter", "Not Found"), and the previously identified Unix path: `/home/Wolf/edk2/Build/MyPkg/DEBUG_GCC5/X64/MyPkg/Lost_in_the_dark/DEBUG/Lost_in_the_dark.dll`.
-The string "you missed the important part, try again harder\n" was also found, which, as revealed by the source code, is the message printed by the application if the key part 2 is missing or if the decryption process is not fully completed by the user.
+The string "you missed the important part, try again harder\n" was also found, which, as revealed by the pseudo code, is the message printed by the application if the key part 2 is missing or if the decryption process is not fully completed by the user.

-With the source code as a guide, the disassembly analysis becomes more focused.
+With the pseudo code as a guide, the disassembly analysis becomes more focused.
 We can now specifically look for the `EncryptedFlag` array, the `gKeyPart2VariableGuid` GUID, and the calls to `gBS->HandleProtocol` and `gRT->GetVariable`.
-The `EncryptedFlag` array, as defined in the source code, is a 128-byte array.
-In the disassembly, this array would appear as a block of initialized data.
+The `EncryptedFlag` array is a 128-byte array.
+In the disassembly, this array would appear as a block of initialised data.
 The `gKeyPart2VariableGuid` would also be present as a data structure in the `.data` section.

 The `CopyMem` calls, which are used to construct the `AesKey`, can be identified by their function signatures or by tracing the memory operations around the `AesKey` variable.
 The `AES128::AES128_ECB_decrypt` function, which is the core decryption routine, would correspond to a significant block of assembly code, likely containing loops and calls to the AES sub-functions (InvSubBytes, InvShiftRows, InvMixColumns, AddRoundKey, and KeyExpansion).
-The `binwalk` output's identification of AES S-Box and Inverse S-Box at specific offsets (0x1E60 and 0x1F60) directly correlates with the `sbox` and `rsbox` arrays in the source code, confirming the AES implementation.
+The `binwalk` output's identification of AES S-Box and Inverse S-Box at specific offsets (0x1E60 and 0x1F60) directly correlates with the `sbox` and `rsbox` arrays in the pseudo code, confirming the AES implementation.

-By cross-referencing the source code with the disassembly, we can precisely locate the `EncryptedFlag` data, the `gKeyPart2VariableGuid`, and the logic for key construction and decryption.
+By cross-referencing the pseudo code with the disassembly, we can precisely locate the `EncryptedFlag` data, the `gKeyPart2VariableGuid`, and the logic for key construction and decryption.
 This combined approach significantly simplifies the reverse engineering process, allowing for a more accurate understanding of the binary's functionality.

 ### Functionality Summary

 The module implements the AES-128 ECB decryption algorithm from scratch.
 This includes the S-box, inverse S-box, key expansion, and the various steps of the AES decryption process (InvSubBytes, InvShiftRows, InvMixColumns, and AddRoundKey).

 The `UefiMain` function serves as the entry point for the UEFI application.
 It contains an encrypted flag, `EncryptedFlag`, stored as a 128-byte array.
 The core of the challenge lies in reconstructing the 16-byte AES key used for decryption.
-The source code reveals that the key is constructed from two parts:
+The code review reveals that the key is constructed from two parts:

 1.  **Key Part 1:** The first 8 bytes of the key are copied from the `FvFileName` field of the `MEDIA_FW_VOL_FILEPATH_DEVICE_PATH` structure.
 This structure is part of the loaded image protocol and contains information about the file path of the EFI module itself.

 2.  **Key Part 2:** The remaining 8 bytes of the key are retrieved from a UEFI variable named "KeyPart2".
 This variable is associated with a specific GUID: `{ 0x12345678, 0xabcd, 0xefab, { 0x12, 0x34, 0x56, 0x78, 0x9a, 0xbc, 0xde, 0xf0 }}`.

 If the "KeyPart2" variable is not found, the application prints an error message and exits.
 Once both parts of the key are obtained, they are concatenated to form the complete 16-byte AES key.
 The application then proceeds to decrypt the `EncryptedFlag` in 16-byte blocks using the constructed key and the `AES128::AES128_ECB_decrypt` function.
-Finally, instead of printing the decrypted flag, the application prints the message: "you missed the important part, try again harder\n".
+Finally, instead of printing the decrypted flag, the application prints the message: "You missed the important part, try again harder".
 This indicates that the flag is not directly displayed and must be extracted by other means, such as by debugging the application or by manually reconstructing the key and decrypting the flag.

 ### Challenge Solution and Flag Discovery

-With the insights gained from the source code, the challenge of finding the flag becomes a matter of extracting the necessary components from the binary and performing the decryption.
+With the insights gained from the code analysis, the challenge of finding the flag becomes a matter of extracting the necessary components from the binary and performing the decryption.
 The key steps are:

 ### Extracting Encrypted Flag

-The `EncryptedFlag` array is defined in the source code as a `UINT8` array of 128 bytes.
+The `EncryptedFlag` array is defined as a `UINT8` array of 128 bytes.
 In the disassembled `Lost_in_the_dark.efi` file, this array can be located in the data section.
 By examining the disassembly, specifically around the `UefiMain` function, we can identify the memory location where this array is stored.
 The values of the `EncryptedFlag` array are:

 ```c
 UINT8 EncryptedFlag[128] = {